encrrr/sArena_Reloaded/readme.md

 New and updated sArena Frames with tons of new great features.
 Fork of sArena addon made by Stako, and maintained by many in the PvP community.

 This is a further improvement of my sArena MoP Classic addon and it also brings it to Retail.
 This version will work on both Retail and MoP.
-This version will let you import settings from both sArena MoP and sArena Updated 2 by sammers.
+This version will let you import settings from both sArena MoP and any other sArena version, see below.

 This version comes packed with many new features such as: